Meeting date: 30 October 2007

 3.2 – Who can vote

 Each Full (paying) member is entitled to a single vote on the matters being presented for a vote.
-Each Full Member has the right to vote either in person or by an agent authorized by a proxy validly executed by the Full Member.
+Each Full Member has the right to vote either in person, electronically, or by an agent authorized by a proxy validly executed by the Full Member.
 A proxy shall be executed by written authorizations signed by the Full Member, giving the proxy holder the right to vote the vote.

 Members not planning on attending the meeting in person can utilize a proxy form provided with this general meeting announcement package.
 The proxy provides a method to vote for the Director candidates, and grants to the Managing Director of the SIP Forum the right to cast the vote on behalf of the Full Member giving the proxy.
+Alternately, a Full Member can cast a vote electronically, as described in Section 5 of this notice.

 - Richard Shockey – Neustar